More clarity for understanding your cellar

 - When you review your collection weeks later, you can quickly understand which wines stay, which wines rotate, and which ones already left.

 On paper, the difference may sound subtle.
 In practice, it changes how useful the cellar feels.
-You stop using it only to remember wine names and start using it to manage your collection with confidence.
+You stop using it only to remember wine names and start using it to manage your collection with traceability and a clearer view of what is actually happening inside it.

 A cellar with memory and context